2015 Fender Custom Shop 1963 Stratocaster

 1976 Les Paul Standard

 This was my first good quality electric guitar.
-I bought it second hand for $300.
+I bought it second hand for $300 in the late 1970s.
 It was played hard back then as I was actively touring and recording all around Canada and the United States.
-Despite the work on the road and 36 years of service, the guitar looks almost mint.
-This guitar does get played from time to time but only at home.
+Despite the work on the road and over 36 years of service, the guitar looks almost mint.
+This guitar does get played from time to time but usually only at home or in the studio.

 I use Dunlop Ultex Sharp 2.0mm picks.
 I buy them in bulk.